SU-HPC/Tutorials/docs/faq.md

 ### How long does it take for my HPC account to be opened?
 It usually takes 24 hours.
 It may take longer in weekends.
 ### How do I close my HPC account?
-Please send an email to serdar.acir@sabanciuniv.edu stating your request.
+Please send an email to mdbf.hpc-support@sabanciuniv.edu stating your request.
 ### My software is not listed in the HPC modules, what can I do?
-Please send an email to serdar.acir@sabanciuniv.edu stating the software you are willing to use.
+Please send an email to mdbf.hpc-support@sabanciuniv.edu stating the software you are willing to use.
 ### I applied for an HPC account.
 What now?
 If qualified, you will receive your access credentials shortly.
 ### What are the rules for using Sabancı HPC Center?
 Please refer to Sabancı HPC Center Kullanım Politikası (turkish) for detailed explanations of the rules.